 What happens during arousal?

 The vagina only has so many nerve endings.
-So it’s not surprising that only about 18% women can reach orgasm from vaginal penetration alone.
+So it’s not surprising that only about 18% of women can reach orgasm from vaginal penetration alone.
 For most, the clit is a girls’ real best friend.
 During arousal, the clitoris swells with blood.
 The labia deepens in color and becomes engorged too.
 It’s a dramatic affair.

 Often, more blood flow brings lubrication.
 Moisture enters through the vaginal wall as well as the glands on the inner labia.
 However, it’s important to remember that wetness does not always mean arousal.
 And arousal doesn’t always make a vagina wet.
 All kinds of things can influence whether or not a vagina gets wet like hormones, medication, the menstrual cycle, mental health, and sweat gland function.